-Making sure children get as much as possible from their social world starts with good allergy management and treatment as, then, they will feel well.
-No matter what their condition, it is possible for your child to have a healthy social life and fun among their friends.
+Making sure children get as much as possible from their social world starts with good allergy management and effective treatment to ensure that they feel as well as possible.
+No matter what their allergic condition, it is possible for your child to have an active social life and fun with their friends.

-By informing and talking to the other parents of children your child socialises with, you can help them to become allergy-aware.
-Talking to other people about your child’s allergy can help them to understand the impact that allergy can have.
-This may help them greatly in the future since it is very likely that yours will not be the only child whom they will meet that will have an allergy.
-Their child may have symptoms that could be allergy-related, or perhaps they will have another child who goes on to develop allergy.
+By informing and talking to parents or carers of the children your child socialises with, you can help them to become allergy-aware.
+Talking to other people about your child’s allergy can help them to understand the impact that living with allergy can have.
+Allergy now affects 50% of children in the UK, so it is very likely that yours will not be the only allergic child whom they will meet.

-The priority, though, is to make sure that other parents appreciate that your son or daughter can have as much fun as the next child if a few necessary precautions are taken to avoid allergens.
-This could mean asking that other parents of your child’s friends do not bring snacks to the park which could cause allergic reactions in your child.
-Similarly, explaining how a ‘no food-sharing’ rule amongst children in a group can help to reduce allergy risk further can be a way of making them feel more confident in caring for your child.
+It is important to make sure that other parents and carers appreciate that your allergic son or daughter can have as much fun as the next child if a few necessary precautions are taken to avoid allergens.
+This could mean ensuring that all children in a group bring safe or allergen free snacks to social events and explaining a ‘no food-sharing’ rule to the children can help to reduce allergy risk further.
+Following simple rules can help other adults feel more confident in caring for your child.

-When your child decides to take part in an outside school activity, such as brownies or scouts, or a sporting activity, you need to be just as aware that there could be a risk of contact with allergens.
-However, it is very important that your child socialises and has the opportunity to enjoy activities that other children take part in.
+When your child asks to take part in an outside school activity, such as brownies or scouts, or a sporting activity, everyone needs to be just as aware of the risk of contact with allergens.
+It is very important for your child`s social development that he/she has the opportunity to take part in group activities with other children

-The important element in including your child in any activity club is to ensure that they feel safe and confident, and are able to enjoy what they are doing.
-Try to adopt the same procedures that you would put into place for anyone who may be looking after your child; that is, protocols, plans of action, information and medication supplies.
-Maintain a good relationship with the leaders and emphasise the importance of both the allergy and also that your child needs to socialise with other children.
+The important element in including your allergic child in any activity club is to ensure that everyone feels safe and confident, including child, parent and group leader.
+Adopt the same procedures that you would put into place for anyone who may be looking after your allergic child; use the protocol or care plan written by your allergy nurse or doctor; give accurate information about the allergic condition and clear instructions for use of medication .
+Maintain a good relationship with the group leaders and discuss openly any problems which may arise.

 Parties are one of the biggest areas of worry for parents of children with food allergy.
-It is often the case that, in preparing for children’s parties, preparing food that is allergen free is not a consideration for parents at all.
-Social events can take some planning and, by thinking ahead, you can make sure that your child has just as much fun at a party as the other children.
+Preparing allergen free party food may not be a consideration for other parents.
+Social events can take some planning and, by thinking ahead, you can make sure that your allergic child has just as much fun at a party as the other children.

 - Find out from the organiser what they are planning for food.
 If you explain why you are asking, they will be understanding and will share their ideas

-- Always leave your contact details and make sure you are available if the child is attending on their own, or offer to help if they are not familiar with your child’s allergies and do not understand fully, i.e. if auto-injector pens / inhalers are needed
+- Always leave your contact details and make sure you are available if the child is attending on their own

-- When party games are played, make sure that you have some sweets you know your child is able to eat so that you can swap any food prizes they win with their favourite allergy-free sweets
+- When party games are played, provide sweets or snacks you know your child is able to eat so that they can swap any unsafe food prizes they win for their favourite safe treats

-- As the child becomes more independent they will prefer parents to take a ‘back seat’ so this will be the time to ensure they are sensible and allow them (if appropriate) to attend independently
+- As the child becomes more independent they will prefer parents to take a ‘back seat’ so this will be the time to ensure they are sensible around food and allow them (if appropriate) to attend on their own